 Honour Based Abuse (HBA)- Is recognised under the definition of Domestic Abuse.
-An incident or crime involving violence, threats of violence, intimidation coercion or abuse (including psychological, physical, sexual, financial or emotional abuse) which has or may have been committed to protect or defend the honour of an individual, family and/or community for alleged or perceived breaches of the family and/or community's code of behaviour.
+An incident or crime involving violence, threats of violence, intimidation coercion or abuse (including psychological, physical, sexual, financial or emotional abuse) which has or may have been committed to protect or defend the honour of an individual, family and/ or community for alleged or perceived breaches of the family and/or community's code of behaviour.
 Warning signs for HBA can be:

-- Acting withdrawn or upset / fear of going home - Bruising or other unexplained physical injury - Depression, self-harming or attempted suicide - Unexplained absence or poor performance at school or work - Their movements are strictly controlled / constantly chaperoned - Family rows, domestic violence - Behavioural changes - Running away from home - · Technology withdrawn - A family history of relatives going missing icludes both physical and emotional pressure.
+- Acting withdrawn or upset / fear of going home. - Bruising or other unexplained physical injury. - Depression, self-harming or attempted suicide. - Unexplained absence or poor performance at school or work. - Their movements are strictly controlled / constantly chaperoned. - Family rows, domestic violence. - Behavioural changes. - Running away from home. - Technology withdrawn. - A family history of relatives going missing.

+Forced Marriage - One or both spouses do not consent to the marriage or consent is extracted under duress.
+Duress in includes both physical and emotional pressure.
 When a person does not consent or is unable to assent, there is a lack of full and free consent (if they have learning disabilities or a mental health need, for example).
 A clear distinction must be made between a forced marriage and an arranged marriage.
 In arranged marriages, the families of both spouses take a leading role in choosing the marriage partner but the choice whether to accept the arrangement remains with the person.
+From 2023 new laws within the UK now make it illegal for a child to marry before their eighteenth birthday.